 Meningitis is a serious infection of the meninges in the brain or spinal cord that is most commonly viral or bacterial in origin, although fungal, parasitic, and noninfectious causes are also possible.
 Enteroviruses and herpes simplex virus are the leading causes of viral meningitis, while Neisseria meningitidis and Streptococcus pneumoniae are the pathogens most commonly responsible for bacterial meningitis.
 Rarer forms of bacterial meningitis include tuberculous meningitis and Lyme-associated meningitis.
 The classic triad of meningitis is fever, headache, and neck stiffness.
 In infants and young children, the presentation is often nonspecific.
 Patients may also present with neurological deficits, altered mental status, and seizures, indicating increased intracranial pressure (ICP).
-Diagnostics include physical examination followed by blood cultures and lumbar puncture.
+The diagnosis is confirmed with lumbar puncture (LP) and CSF analysis.
 If increased ICP is suspected, a CT of the head should be performed first.
 Bacterial meningitis requires rapid initiation of empiric treatment.
 A life-threatening complication of bacterial meningitis (especially meningococcal meningitis) is Waterhouse-Friderichsen syndrome, which is characterized by disseminated intravascular coagulation and acute adrenal gland insufficiency.
 Viral meningitis typically resolves on its own and has a far less severe course than bacterial meningitis, which is generally fatal if left untreated.
 When N. meningitidis or S. pneumoniae are identified as the pathogen, the CDC should be notified and preventative measures taken to prevent dissemination of the infection.

 - CSF leak after head trauma or neurosurgery

 - Maternal group B streptococcal infection during birth